wp-plugins/easy-media-download/readme.txt

 `[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" target="_blank"]`  (opens the download in a new window)

+*Embedding a Donation Button for Free Download*

+You can accept donations from users visiting your site for your free downloads.
+Simply use the following shortcode with your PayPal email address in it.

+`[emd_donation email="abc123@hotmail.com"]`

+*Donation Currency*

+The default currency is "USD".
+But you can also accept payments in your preferred currency using the "currency" parameter.

+`[emd_donation email="abc123@hotmail.com" currency="CAD"]` (This will set the currency to Canadian Dollar)

+*Payment Page Language*

+The default locale for the payment page is "US".
+But you can set it to your preferred language using the "locale" parameter.

+`[emd_donation email="abc123@hotmail.com" locale="BE"]` (This will set the locale to Belgium)

+*Donation Button Image*

+You can customize the donation button by specifying your preferred image in the shortcode.

+`[emd_donation email="abc123@hotmail.com" image="http://example.com/wp-content/uploads/images/donate.jpg"]`

 For detailed documentation please visit the [Easy Media Download](http://noorsplugin.com/easy-media-download-plugin-for-wordpress/) plugin page

 == Installation ==